StableBetStableBet

 The Victorian and Edwardian Eras

-The Edwardian era saw some particularly notable Oaks performances.
-Sceptre's 1902 victory was part of an extraordinary season in which she won four of the five Classics — a feat never equalled.
+The Edwardian era produced some of the most extraordinary Oaks performances in the race's history.
+Sceptre's 1902 victory was part of an astounding season in which she won four of the five Classics, a feat never equalled.
+As discussed below, Sceptre's achievements placed The Oaks at the centre of British racing's most celebrated individual campaign.
 Pretty Polly won the Oaks in 1904 as part of a career that included 22 victories from 24 starts, making her one of the greatest racehorses of any sex or era.

 Wartime and Post-War